Adekunle77/CurrencyConverter/README.md

 This app converts the currency of 156 countries.

 ## About
-This app uses the API from CurrencyConverterApi.com, which converts the currency of 156 countries.
+This app uses an API from CurrencyConverterApi.com, which converts the currency of 156 countries.
 The user selects the countries currency, that they would like to convert from & to, enter an amount, which will be automatically converted.

 ## Development.
 Developing the I app, I used Xcode storyboard to lay out the design.
 I used MVVM design pattern, create Rest Api call function, used Codable to parse the retrieved JSON and wrote Unit Tests.